georgewatson/georgewatson.me/privacy_policy.md

 The log files are stored securely on a virtual private server hosted by [DigitalOcean](https://www.digitalocean.com/), and are overwritten daily.
-No copies are ever made of all or part of these logs.
+No copies are ever made of any part of these logs.

 Aggregate information may be collected for analytics purposes, but cannot be used to identify you personally.